vardaasen/markravinet.github.io/exercise_1_reference.md

 ### Introduction

 For the first session today, we will try our hand at analysing RAD data when we have reference genome available.
-First we will map our data to the reference genome, then we will call SNPs, perform some simple filtering and quality checking steps before plotting genome-wide _F_~ST~ estimates.
+First we will map our data to the reference genome, then we will call SNPs, perform some simple filtering and quality checking steps before plotting genome-wide _F_<sub>ST</sub> estimates.

 We are going to be working on double-digested RAD seq data from a Canadian population of three-spined sticklebacks (_Gasterosteus aculeatus_).
 The Little Campbell stream is famous in stickleback evolutionary biology because it is one of the first places that marine and freshwater stickleback morphs were explained in detail (Hagen & McPhail 1967).